kwantam/conec/README.md

     - [ ] broadcast streams for Coordinator?
         - alternative: just connect a Client --- simplifies broadcast impl
         - in the alternative case, remove Coordinator-side stream support? (just use Client)
-    - [ ] Broadcast: identify the sending client?
+    - [x] Broadcast: identify the sending client?
-        - reason to do this in the protocol: tie into client authentication
-        - reason not to do this in the protocol: makes stacking adapters harder...
-        - alternative: allow both? let *client* choose?
     - [ ] add intf to automagically pick between client-to-client and proxied streams
         - super magical version: automatically initiate a new client channel
         - less magical version: only use client channel if one is already open